 USC Dream Dollars

 The USC Career Center will once again be offering a unique scholarship for undergrads who receive unpaid internships with a non-profit or government organization.
-The USC Dream Dollars Program is currently in its seventh year and will support students hoping to gain work experience from an unpaid internship.
+The USC Dream Dollars Program supports students hoping to gain work experience from an unpaid internship.
 Students will be selected through an application and interview process.
 All internships must be a minimum of six weeks during the summer.
 The program provides $1,200 for each student.

 The USC Dream Dollars Program aims to assist students in financing career exploration in the non-profit and government fields.
 Students will have the opportunity to gain a career development experience through the program.

-Applications for the Summer 2014 are available online now here and at the Internship Programs Office of the Career Center, STU B1.
-Applications and supporting materials must be completed and returned to the Internship Programs Office by 12:00pm on April 11, 2014.
-Candidates will be notified via e-mail by April 16, 2014 if they are selected for an interview with the USC Dream Dollars Selection Committee.
+Applications for Summer 2015 are available online now here and at the Internship Programs Office of the Career Center, STU B1.
+Applications and supporting materials must be completed and returned to the Internship Programs Office by 12:00pm on April 10, 2015.
+Candidates will be notified via e-mail by April 17, 2015 if they are selected for an interview with the USC Dream Dollars Selection Committee.

 Please submit a complete packet, containing the following documents to complete the application process: